 As pointed out in Subsection 5.4.2, the above expression is unsuitable for numerical implementation.
-A common alternative approach to obtain the solution under study consists in partitioning \mathbf{C} into a $p \times p$ and a $p \times (n-p)$ submatrices, where care should be taken so as to choose a well-conditioned $p \times p$ matrix, for safe inversion.
-Correspondingly, vector \mathbf{x} should be partitioned into a master part \mathbf{x}M , of n-p components, and a slave part \mathbf{x}S of p components.
-Thus, the constraint equations would be solved for the slave part in terms of the master part and the problem would reduce to an unconstrained least-square problem of dimension n-p.
-However, an arbitrary partitioning of \mathbf{C} may lead to an ill-conditioned $p \times p$ block, even if \mathbf{C} itself is well-conditioned.
-This situation can be prevented if, out of all N possible partitionings of \mathbf{C} , the one with the lowest condition number is chosen.
+A popular approach to obtain the solution under study consists in partitioning C into a $p \times p$ and a $p \times (n - p)$ submatrices, where care should be taken so as to choose a well-conditioned $p \times p$ matrix, for safe inversion.
+Correspondingly, vector x should be partitioned into a master part \mathbf{x}M , of n - pcomponents, and a slave part \mathbf{x}S of p components.
+Thus, the constraint equations would be solved for the slave part in terms of the master part and the problem would reduce to an unconstrained least-square problem of dimension n - p.
+However, an arbitrary partitioning of C may lead to an ill-conditioned $p \times p$ block, even if C itself is well-conditioned.
+This situation can be prevented if, out of all N possible partitionings of C, the one with the lowest condition number is chosen.
 Note that the number of partitionings is given by and hence, N can become quite large, even for modest values of n and p.
-Since calculating the condition number of a matrix is a computationally costly procedure, this approach does not seem very attractive.
+Since calculating the condition number of a matrix is a computationally costly procedure, this approach is to be avoided.